 In New York, Dawber studied acting and went on auditions, and in 1978 her efforts started to pay off in a big way.
 That was the year she made her first big- and small-screen appearances, in the TV movie Sister Terri and the Robert Altman film A Wedding, while the role of a lifetime waited just around the corner in the form of the new sitcom Mork & Mindy.

-On the show, Dawber played Mindy McConnell to Robin Williams’s Mork from Ork, a space alien sharing an apartment with Dawber’s character.
+On the show, Dawber played Mindy McConnell to Williams’ Mork from Ork, a space alien sharing a home with Dawber’s character.
 The show was the world’s first good look at the comedic genius of Williams, and Dawber’s chief role was to play it straight in the face of Williams's nonstop wackiness.
 Mork & Mindy was a huge hit right out of the gate and made both lead actors stars.
 In 1979 it also earned Dawber her first People’s Choice Award.
 However, the thin plots of the show, while enough to grab the viewer's attention at first, wore out by season four.
 The series finale aired in 1982.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!